William B. Allison: Death and legacy

 Allison did not live to see the 1908 general election or a seventh term.
 Two months after his primary win, he died in Dubuque.
 Many were surprised by his death, but news reports soon indicated that he had been under constant medical care for more than two years and that those familiar with his condition had expected his death.
 He was interred in Linwood Cemetery, in Dubuque.

-Governor Cummins was elected by the legislature to fill the unexpired term of Senator Allison and for the term beginning March 4.
-1909 and was re-elected in 1914 and 1920 but in June 1926 lost in the Republican primary to Smith W. Brookhart.
+Governor Cummins was elected by the legislature to fill the unexpired term of Senator Allison and for the term beginning March 4, 1909.
+He was re-elected in 1914 and 1920 but in June 1926 lost in the Republican primary to Smith W. Brookhart.
 Cummins died shortly after his loss in the primary.

 Allison was the namesake of Allison, Iowa, the county seat of Butler County.

 The Allison-Henderson Park in Dubuque was named in honor of Allison and a fellow Dubuque icon, US House Speaker David B. Henderson.

 There is an imposing memorial to Allison by sculptor Evelyn Beatrice Longman on the grounds of the Iowa State Capitol in Des Moines.